dfranssen/dfp-websockets-test/README.md

 # dfp-websockets-test

-This is just a small demo app to test in a [Docker Flow Proxy](http://proxy.dockerflow.com) setup.
+This is just a small demo app to test websockets in a [Docker Flow Proxy](http://proxy.dockerflow.com) setup.

 ## Some notes:
  - application image is built from this source and is available on docker hub: docker.io/dfranssen/test-websocket